Chinmayee-manjunath/project-portfolio/README.md

 # project-portfolio

-This repsoretry contains pdf of all the projects completed during the trainity course.
+This repository contains pdf of all the projects completed during the trainity course.